 If universities take seriously the needs of first-generation and BIPOC students—not to mention, the needs of graduate students—they might instead compensate and otherwise support the cross-institutional labor of graduate students working as community college instructors.
 If we want to endorse community college teaching as a legitimate career path, we must legitimate efforts to diversify one’s teaching experiences beyond the research institution.
 Including graduate students in administrative and faculty discussions about doctoral training is also critical to move institutions to reconsider assumptions about their students’ professional plans and community positioning.
 As universities and community colleges seek to identify their shared goals and engagements, it seems those graduate students already working within and across these institutions would be an important place to start.

-Joe Wilson is a Doctoral Student in the Department of English, as well as a 2020-2021 Collaborative Mellon Fellow for Reaching New Publics with Rebecca Taylor, who is also a Doctoral Student in the Department of English.
+Joe Wilson is a Doctoral Candidate in the Department of English, as well as a 2020-2021 Collaborative Mellon Fellow for Reaching New Publics with Rebecca Taylor, who is a Doctoral Student in the Department of English.
 He is also Assistant Director of the Expository Writing Program.